Grazhina/rsschool-cv/cv.md

 * LinkedIn 🖊️ : [Grazhina Podgaiskaya](https://www.linkedin.com/in/grazhina-podgaiskaya/)

 # About me
-I worked as an internet marketer for the last 5 years.
+I have been working as an internet marketer for the last 5 years.
 I decided to change profession to get to the sphere of IT technologies, because it is future 👍.
 * **My goals**
     + Interesting work in an IT-company
     + Participation in complex projects